dansantinojones/bb8vsbb9e/README.md

 ### How to play

 - Decide who is going to be who
-- You will take it in turns with BB-8 going first
+- BB-8 you are trying to connect up the green wires and BB-9E you are trying to connect up the red wires.
-- Click on the puzzle elements to rotate until the wires are all correctly joined up.
+- Click on the puzzle elements to rotate them, trying to correctly connect up your wire.
-- ?
-Extra info about turning taking ?
+- You will take it in turns to try and win the puzzle with each player getting just ??seconds before your turn ends.
-- The winner is the ........
+- The winner is the first one to correctly connect their wire.

 ## Game deployment